tobydriscoll/udmath305/src/first_system/phase_plane.md

 %plot -s 800,400 -r 160 -f png
 ```

-The homogeneous system $\mathbf{x}'=\mathbf{A}\mathbf{x}$ for a constant matrix $\mathbf{A}$ clearly has the constant function $\mathbf{x}(t)\equiv \boldsymbol{zero}$ as a solution.
+The homogeneous system $\mathbf{x}'=\mathbf{A}\mathbf{x}$ for a constant matrix $\mathbf{A}$ clearly has the constant function $\mathbf{x}(t)\equiv \boldsymbol{0}$ as a solution.
 We call this an {term}`equilibrium` or steady-state solution.
+(If $\mathbf{A}$ is singular, then there are other equilibrium points as well, but we are not interested in that peculiar case.)

+## Stability

-Not all equilibria are the same, however.
+Not all equilibria are alike.

 Imagine holding a broom by two fingers, with the bristles pointing straight down at the floor.
 You will not have much difficulty keeping the broom in approximately this position for a long time, even if an annoying friend comes by and jostles you a bit.

-Now imagine holding it inverted, with the bristles pointing toward the ceiling.
-If you were able to *perfectly* balance the center of gravity of a symmetric broom above your fingers, then in principle it ought to stay there.
-But the broom is not perfect, and your arm and fingers can't stay perfectly still.
-You might keep the broom upright for a few seconds, but it will soon crash to the floor.
+Now imagine holding the broom inverted, with the bristles pointing toward the ceiling.
+If you were able to *perfectly* balance the center of gravity of a *perfectly* symmetric broom above your fingers, then in principle it ought to stay there.
+However, the broom is not perfect, and your arm and fingers can't stay perfectly still.
+With effort, you might keep the broom upright for a few seconds, but not for a long time.
 Both the downward and upward positions of the broom are equilibria.
 The property that differentiates them is {term}`stability`.
+(We will return to the nonlinear pendulum in {numref}`section-nl-linearization`.)

-Stability refers to the response of the system to a perturbation (small change) of its state away from an equilibrium.
-If the system stays arbitrarily close to the equilibrium after an infinitesimal perturbation, we say the equilibrium is {term}`stable`.
-(What happens near equilibrium, stays near equilibrium.)
-Otherwise it is {term}`unstable`.
+Stability refers to the response of the system to a perturbation (tiny change) of its state away from an equilibrium.
+If the system eventually returns to the equilibrium point (in the sense of the limit $t\to\infty$), we say the equilibrium is {term}`asymptotically stable`.
+That is, the perturbation decays away, like with a damped linear oscillator.
+A weaker form of stability is explained in {numref}`section-fs-pp-center` below.
+If the system has tiny perturbations that grow without bound, then the equilibrium is {term}`unstable`.

 Stability of the origin depends on the eigenvalues of $\mathbf{A}$.
 This is most easily summarized in the special case of a $2\times 2$ real matrix with eigenvalues $\lambda_1,\lambda_2$.
-The major cases to be considered are summarized in the following table, leaving out some subtle edge cases when things are zero or exactly equal.
+The major cases to be considered are summarized in the following table, leaving out some trickier edge cases when things are zero or exactly equal.
 The other column of the table is to be explained next.

 :::{list-table} Eigenvalues and stability
 :header-rows: 1
 :name: table-fs-stability

 * - Eigenvalues
   - Stability
   - Type
 * - $\lambda_1 < \lambda_2 < 0$
-  - stable
+  - asymptotically stable
   - node
 * - $\lambda_1 < 0 < \lambda_2 $
   - unstable